lowbyte/esv-plugin/readme.txt

 == Installation ==

-Upload esv.php and the esv directory to your /wp-content/plugins/ directory Activate the plugin through your dashboard
+Upload the esv directory to your /wp-content/plugins/ directory Activate the plugin through your dashboard
-Visit the ESV Options page under the Options section of your dashboard.
+Visit the ESV Options page under the Settings section of your dashboard.
 This will set up all of the initial settings.